learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

 ## Use the Transporter.sendMail method

 The last step is to use the Transporter.sendMail method.
 This is simpler than earlier steps.
 However, there are some things we should aware of which is error handling.
 It is common that the nodemailer causes errors since there might be a typo in the mail address and so on.
 Therefore, make sure to check for the error.
-If there are errors, make sure to hadle them separately.
+If there are errors, make sure to handle them separately.
 This code below gives you an idea how the error should be handled and how the method is used.

 ``` JavaScript
 transporter.sendMail(mailOptions, function(err, data) {